AceOfKestrels/nixos-config/README.md

 ## Installation

 Decide where you want your configuration to live.
-Often used:

-- `/etc/nixos/`
+This is usually `/etc/nixos/`
-- your home directory

-Then clone the repository in the desired place.

 ### Installation under `/etc/nixos/`